ReScience/ReScience-submission/article/Larisch-2019.md

 The reimplementation is mainly based on the description of neuron model and learning rule in the original publication [@Clopath2010].
 Because of the lack of further description of the homeostatic mechanism and the neural behavior after a emitted spike, the Matlab code is used as the second reference for this reimplementation.
-Besides of the provided code on modelDB, the supplementary materials to the original article contains a Matlab code example.
+Besides of the provided code on modelDB, the supplementary material to the original article contains a Matlab code example.
-However, the supplementary code did not mentioned the homeostatic mechanism of the learning rule, what is a relevant mechanism for the learning.
+However, the supplementary code does not mention the homeostatic mechanism for the learning rule, what is a relevant mechanism.

 [^1]: <https://bitbucket.org/annarchy/annarchy>